-FRA formally initiated Section 106 consultation with DC SHPO and MHT in letters dated May 15, 2017.
-As stipulated in 36 CFR Part 800.2 (c)(3), as part of the Section 106 initiation step, FRA identified several agencies and organizations that may be interested in participating as consulting parties in the Section 106 process and requested DC SHPO and MHT's feedback on the proposed list of consulting parties, including those recommended for removal or addition.
+"Consulting parties" are a component of the Section 106 public involvement process.
+FRA formally initiated Section 106 consultation with DC SHPO and MD SHPO in letters dated May 15, 2017.
+As stipulated in 36 CFR Part 800.2 (c)(3), as part of the Section 106 initiation step, FRA identified agencies and organizations that may be interested in participating as consulting parties in the Section

+106 process and requested DC SHPO and MD SHPO feedback on the proposed list of consulting parties, including those recommended for removal or addition.